Find everything you need to host Thanksgiving like a pro. Welcome to our complete guide to teach you how to host Thanksgiving – the easy way!

 What Day is Thanksgiving this Year?

-This year, Thanksgiving falls on November 28th, 2019.
-This holiday always falls on the fourth Thursday of November – so if you’re thinking it feels late in the month this year, you’re not wrong!
+This year, Thanksgiving falls on November 23, 2023.
+This holiday always falls on the fourth Thursday of November.

 In 1863, Abraham Lincoln proclaimed that November 26 was a day to bless the family members of those who were lost in the Civil War.
 It was also a day that was meant to give thanks for the Gettysburg win.
 Lincoln declared that a national day of thanks-giving would happen in November, every year thereafter.